demisto/content/Packs/IronPort/Integrations/CiscoEmailSecurityApplianceIronPortV2/README.md

 The Cisco Email Security Appliance is an email security gateway product.
-It is designed to detect and block a wide variety of email-borne threats, such as malware, spam and phishing attempts.
+It is designed to detect and block a wide variety of email-born threats, such as malware, spam and phishing attempts.
 This integration was integrated and tested with version 14.0 of Cisco Email Security Appliance.
 ## Configure Cisco ESA on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.